surfactants/json-to-sqlite/README.md

  simply add your json files to `data/` and record them in `manifest.txt`

+ the example files are derived from a game for which i made this program

  ## caveats

 - one table per json file